List of Playboy Playmates of 1981: January

 Karen Elaina Price (born July 17, 1960) is an American model, stunt woman and television producer.
 She is sometimes credited as Karen Castoldi.
 She was Playboy magazine's Playmate of the Month in January 1981.
 Her centerfold was photographed by Ken Marcus.

 After she became a Playmate, Price started acting, but soon switched to performing stunts for over two dozen films, including Leonard Part 6 (1987), Police Academy 2: Their First Assignment (1985), and The Golden Child (1986).
 After a hiatus, she began a new career as an associate producer of television programs such as Amazing Vacation Homes (2004) and Amazing Babies (2005).

 Price made a cameo appearance of sorts in the early Mel Gibson film The Road Warrior – her centerfold is pasted onto a tailfin of Gyro Captain's Benson gyrocopter.

 February

 Vicki Lynn Lasseter (born February 19, 1960, in Iola, Kansas) is an American model.
 She was Playboy magazine's Playmate of the Month for its February 1981 issue.
 Her centerfold was photographed by Arny Freytag.

 March

 Kymberly Ellen Herrin (October 2, 1957 – October 28, 2022) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for its March 1981 issue.
 Her centerfold was photographed by Arny Freytag.
-Herrin had several small roles in films of the 1980s, such as Ghostbusters and Romancing the Stone, as well as the ZZ Top video "Legs".
+Herrin had several small roles in films of the 1980s, such as Ghostbusters and Romancing the Stone, as well as the ZZ Top videos "Legs" and “Sleeping Bag.”